rktrlng/picade_lufa/README.md

     cd path/to/picade_lufa/bin/

-To upload prebuilt firmware to the Picade, run the 'upload' script in the 'bin' directory and supply the name of the firmware from that same directory (either 'Joystick.hex' or 'Keyboard.hex').
+To upload prebuilt firmware to the Picade, run the 'upload' script in the 'bin' directory and supply the name of the firmware from that same directory (either 'Joystick.hex', 'Keyboard.hex' or 'KeyboardMouse.hex').

 Press the reset button on the Picade PCB to start the bootloader.
 You have 10 seconds to run the script, before the bootloader times out.
 If that fails because you're slow (there's a complaint about /dev/ttyACM0), press enter or ctrl-c to return to a prompt, reset the board to bootloader mode and try again: